Maya Moore: Early life

-High school career
+High school

 Moore was a four-year starter at Collins Hill High School in Gwinnett County, near Suwanee, Georgia, where she had a 125–3 record with the Eagles.
 Moore was named to the USA Today Freshman and Sophomore All-America Teams.
 During her junior year in 2005–06, averaged 23.2 points, 11.3 rebounds, 4.6 assists and 5.4 steals as a junior at Collins Hill.
 Moore was named the Naismith Prep Player of the Year.
 She was only the second junior to win the Naismith award Her first dunk was one-handed off an alley-oop pass in warm-ups at a dunk contest in Charlotte, NC in December 2005.
 She was 16 at the time.

 As a senior, she averaged 25.5 points, 12.1 rebounds, 4.0 assists and 4.3 steals.
 In December 2006, she led the Collins Hill Eagles over Poly (Long Beach, California) by a score of 75–61, resulting in her being selected unanimously as the Most Valuable Player of the Tournament of Champions in Chandler, Arizona.
 In the title game of the "T-Mobile Invitational" in Seattle, she scored 48 points in a win over St. Elizabeth.
 Moore helped lead her high school to four consecutive state championships appearances, including three Georgia state titles and the 2007 National Championship.
 Moore is a three-time Georgia 5A Player of the Year and 2007 Miss Georgia Basketball.
 Moore finished as Collins High School's all-time leader in points (2,664) rebounds (1,212), assists (407) and steals (467).

 In addition to basketball, she also participated in track and field.
 Moore finished as the runner-up in the high jump at the 2005 Georgia State 5A Championships.
 She was also an excellent student, as she graduated from high school with a 4.0 grade point average.
 Moore was the recipient of the Atlanta Journal Cup.
 Moore announced that she would play college basketball at the University of Connecticut.
 Moore is only the second player to win the Naismith Prep Player of the Year Award following both junior and senior prep seasons, joining Candace Parker.
 Moore is also a two-time Parade Magazine First Team All-America, three-time Georgia 5A Player of the Year, three-time Street & Smith All-America Team selection, four-time Georgia Class 5A All-State First Team selection, and a member of the 2006 Sports Illustrated All-America Team.
 Moore received several awards for her performance her senior year, including the 2007 WBCA National Player of the Year, 2007 Parade Magazine All-America of the Year, and 2007 Morgan Wootten Award Winner which is presented to the McDonald's All-America Player of the Year.